hobbes78/hobbes78.github.io/_posts/2020-02-26-hdv-uh50-review.md

 ffmpeg -i REC_00000.avi -i REC_00000.aac -map 0:0 -map 1:0 -c:v copy -c:a copy REC_00000.mkv
 ```

-:warning: A second experience would be to record directly from the cable TV set-top box, but it fails because the output is protected using [HDCP](https://en.wikipedia.org/wiki/High-bandwidth_Digital_Content_Protection).
+:warning: A second experience to record directly from the cable TV set-top box fails because **the output is protected using [HDCP](https://en.wikipedia.org/wiki/High-bandwidth_Digital_Content_Protection)**.
 Fortunately, I have a device that strips the copy protection, and with that in between, here's the result:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/pXQyKJK5b_8" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 While the recording is done at 1080×1920, I'm still not sure if that's the original TV transmission resolution, or whether it was 720×1280 and then upscaled by the set-top box.
+Running **ffprobe** on the resulting file returns almost identical results with the exception of the framerate, which is now 25 fps instead of 27 fps.
+This happens because TV transmission in Europe uses 50 fields per second, which is somewhat equivalent to using 25 frames per second.
+The laptop, on the other hand, happened to be configured to output a refresh rate close to 27 Hz.

 All-in-all, it does its job and, at this price, much more can't be asked.
 Possible improvements:
   * Do away with the power source, as it becomes cumbersome.
 If the DHCP removal device is added, it's even worse!
 But the mere 50mA available in the HDMI cable make this wish unrealistic.